 Knowing the other symptoms of Lyme disease can help you open the dialogue about the possibility of a Lyme disease infection.
 About two weeks after infection, a rash usually appears around the bite site, and you may experience fever and fatigue.
 You may also experience aches in your other joints, which can worsen over time.

-Early detection is key for preserving your overall health, so it is important to recognize when your treatment does not help alleviate your symptoms.
+Early detection is key for preserving your overall health.
+This is why it is so important to recognize when your treatment does not help alleviate your symptoms.
 Once identified, antibiotic treatment can help prevent later complications from Lyme disease.
 Advancement of this disease can cause cardiac problems, debilitating arthritis, and chronic central nervous system disease.

 Open Communication Could Save Your Life

 At B & D Dental Excellence, we know that keeping you healthy takes the combined minds of many medical professionals and your own self-advocacy.
-Many known conditions and diseases present similar symptoms to one another, making it difficult to diagnose the problem for some individuals on the first try.
+Many known conditions and diseases present similar symptoms to one another.
+This makes it difficult to diagnose the problem for some individuals on the first try.
 The same can be said about jaw pain.
-We encourage you to maintain an open communication with all of your medical providers about your symptoms to make sure that you receive the correct treatment.
+We encourage you to maintain open communication with all of your medical providers about your symptoms to make sure that you receive the correct treatment whether for TMJ or Lyme disease.